The Brasselet-Sch\"urmann-Yokura conjecture on $L$-classes of singular varieties: Proof of Theorem

-associated with the composition $\beta_3\circ\beta_2\circ\beta_1$ is, up to multiplication with a non-zero real number, the canonical morphism connecting cohomology with intersection cohomology complexes.
-By uniqueness of the intersection cohomology complex, if $Y$ is a rational homology manifold then $\eta$ is a quasi-isomorphism, and hence $cone(\eta)[-1]$ is an acyclic complex.
+as the composition $\beta_3\circ\beta_2\circ\beta_1$.
+Even if $\beta_3$ is not unique, by the uniqueness of Proposition in~\cite[Section 5.1]{GM2:1983}, the morphism $\eta$ is, up to multiplication with a non-zero real number, the canonical morphism connecting cohomology with intersection cohomology complexes.